casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 const burnDeployHash = await burnDeploy.send(NODE_ADDRESS!);
 ```

 The `burn` method executes given the values passed in and generates a `burnDeploy` object.
-The, the deply is sent to the network.
+Then, the deploy is sent to the network.
 When the `burn` operation got confirmed by the event stream, the name of the event and corresponding CL values, and a message indicating success or failure got printed.

 <details>
 <summary>Console output for token burning</summary>